If you received a phone call or written correspondence from EOS CCA, it is a legitimate collection agency.

 However, you may be able to write a convincing goodwill letter, requesting that EOS CCA delete the collection account from the three credit bureaus: Experian, Equifax and TransUnion.

-In a real way, you are throwing yourself on the collection agency’s mercy, which is why it is referred to as a goodwill deletion.
+In a real way, you are throwing yourself on the collection agency’s mercy.

 The letter will be more convincing if you can provide a reasonable explanation for why the account went to the collection in the first place.